benoz11/fixit3160_old/README.md

 View local deployment at [localhost:8080](http://localhost:8080)

-When you have made changes and thoroughly tested them locally, stage those changes with `git add .`
+When you have made changes, compiled them with `mvn package`, and thoroughly tested them locally, stage those changes with `git add .`

 Commit the changes with `git commit -m "A meaningful message"`